cerlymarco/tsmoothie/README.md

 - LOWESS
 - Kalman Smoothing with customizable components (level, trend, seasonality, long seasonality)

 tsmoothie provides the calculation of intervals as result of the smoothing process.
-This can be useful to identify outliers and anomalies in timeseries.
+This can be useful to identify outliers and anomalies in time-series.

 The interval types available are: